kpn/py-timeexecution/README.md

 ]
 ```

-It\'s also possible to run the backend in a different thread with logic behind it, to send metrics in bulk mode.
+It's also possible to use a thread.
+It will basically add metrics to a queue, and these will be then sent in bulk to the configured backend.
+This setup is useful to avoid the impact of network latency or backend performance.

 For example: